‘Doctor Who' Is Coming to Disney Next Year

 "Doctor Who returns in 2023 on the @BBC in the UK and @DisneyPlus in the rest of the world," the tweet read in part.

 Going forward, the show will air live on the British Broadcasting Corporation -- the network where the show got its start in 1963 -- in the United Kingdom and Ireland.
-In all other countries, "Doctor Who" will find its "exclusive home" on Disney+, a press release on the BBC's webpage for the show stated.
+In all other countries, "Doctor Who" will find its "exclusive home" on Disney+, according to a press release on the BBC's website.

 "The new episodes will premiere on the BBC and Disney+ beginning in late 2023 for fans all over the world.
 The show will be produced in Wales by Bad Wolf with BBC Studios Productions," the release said.